ReesMorrison/NetlifyBlogThemes/content/post/2021-06-20-friends-you-ve-got-a-friend-a-song-by-carol-king-sung-by-james-taylor/FriendsTaylor.md

 Friendships build best in person, not when you are [alone](alone).
 [Picnics together](Grass), concerts, travel, sleepovers, dormitory debates, military service, long walks and talks – those are friendship’s bricks.
 In "The Big Chill,"" the catalyst for so many revelations was the weekend in sight of each other, in the kitchen, and in each other’s arms.

 **Connections**: A signal characteristic of friends [gathered together](Chill) is a flurry of in-jokes, teasing, shared memories, networks, and sensitivities.
 Friends share many connections, which they can weave into their conversations and build on continuously with anecdotes, remember-whens and embellished retellings.
 A web of memories and stories, sometimes legends polished over time, binds a person to their friends.
 The longer friendships last, the deeper and more entwined become those shared experiences.
-“Remember the [picnic with those weird women](Grass) ….”
+“Remember the picnic with those weird women….”

 &nbsp;